 Afterlight is a great app for adding filmic character to your digital snaps.
 From light leaks to both black and white grain, and even dust too – it’s got it all.
-(You can see an example of just some of what the app offers on the right.)
+(You can see an example of just some of what the app offers at the bottom of this post.)
 I’ll be honest, I don’t use it all that often, but when I do, I am impressed by the extensive features it has.

 There are two versions of this app: 1 and 2.
 1 is now obsolete, but if you’re still using that, 2 has a few more options on there for getting a 35mm feel.
 So, you should definitely download the new version!
 There are also some filters on Afterlight as well, but I tend to prefer VSCO filters.
 Afterlight required a purchase, but Afterlight 2 is a free app.

 This is a bit of a cult app that I downloaded a while ago.
-It’s free, but it is quite basic.
+It’s free, but it is probably the most basic on this list of film apps.
 It’s purely a set of grain, light leak and dust filters for your photos.
 Again, I don’t use it all that often, but there are several great options on there to give your phone photos a touch of 35mm about them.
 (You can see an example of what Nebi offers on the photos for this blog post.
 I first edited them with a filmic filter in VSCO X before topping it off with a Nebi-Film grain effect.)

 A Little Example: